KylePinkerton/CSI2132PROJECT/README.md

 - `port = "15432"`
 - `schema = "project"`

-Enter your relevant information to the above in order to connect to your specific POSTGRESQL db instance
+Enter your relevant information to the above in order to connect to your specific POSTGRESQL database instance.

 3. Run `python3 generate_table_data.py` in the `db` directory to automatically create all tables and fill them with generated data (this process takes some time - see specific instructions for this setup script below).